oVirt/ovirt-site/source/feature/container-support.html.md

 *   - more plumbing needed w.r.t docker

 Discussion: runc could be the sweet spot, because it provides the strong points of docker, while allowing integration as deeper as we can and want to provide in oVirt.
 While the ultimate code is probably solid (being runc spun off docker), the docs, tooling and support may be scarce or still volatile.

+*   rkt

+Summary:

+*   TO BE FILLED

+Discussion: TO BE FILLED

 ### Early implementation thoughts